 You will need to be motivated and willing to conduct independent study to give yourself the best chance of success.
 You will have access to our virtual learning environment (Moodle) for resources and learning materials to support your studies, and your tutor will provide you with a detailed course handbook at the start of the course.

 This course is not intended to achieve a duplicate GCSE at a grade higher if you already have achieved a grade A* – C (or level 4+).

-This is an evening class on Monday evening (5.45pm to 8.45pm) at Abbey Park Campus.
+This is an evening class on Monday evenings (5.45pm to 8.45pm) from September to June at our Abbey Park Campus.

 What You'll Learn